MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-group-mapping.md

 ### Step 2: Create Azure Active Directory security groups

 To enable automatic grouping, you must create a dynamic group using the attribute-based rules in Azure AD.
 For instructions, see [Using attributes to create advanced rules](/azure/active-directory/users-groups-roles/groups-dynamic-membership#using-attributes-to-create-rules-for-device-objects) in the Azure AD documentation.
-Create an advaced rule for your group using the **deviceCategory** attribute and the category name you created in step 1.
-For example: `device.deviceCategory -eq "HR"`
+Create an advanced rule for your group using the **deviceCategory** attribute and the category name you created in step 1.
+For example, to create a rule that automatically groups devices belonging in the HR category, use the following rule syntax: `device.deviceCategory -eq "HR"`

 ### View categories of all devices
  Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **Devices** > **All devices** for a list of all devices.
 The **Device category** column shows the category assigned to each device.